kotori-y/Scopy/docs/user_guide.rst

 Basic Property Radar
 """"""""""""""""""""
-The radar chart can be used to position the value of the queried compound within the selected drug-likeness rule ranges, which provide a benchmark for molecular assessment.
+The radar chart can be used to visualize the physicochemical properties for a single compound or a whole database.
+In addition, user can position the value of the queried compound within the selected drug-likeness rule range, which may provide a benchmark for molecular assessment.

 >>> fig = pc_depict.RuleRadar(mols[0])
 >>> fig